DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ```
 ## 📘 Arrays (Collections of Anything)

-* Arrays are dyanmically type in javascript
+* Arrays are dynamically type in javascript

 ```javascript
 var arr = new Array();